 ” Technologies that support telework include virtual private network (VPN), cloud solutions and services, data protection and backup solutions, email continuity, and backups for line of business applications and file sharing.

 “Layering is what it is all about,” says Barber.

 Sizer adds that her company also provides businesses with a Software as a Service (SaaS) product that helps them manage their continuity plans.
 This strategy also has benefits for the MSP or VAR.
-“In forming and writing of the plans, you uncover a lot of deficiencies in continuity.
+“In forming and writing the plans, you uncover a lot of deficiencies in continuity.
 This opens up the ability for selling products or other services from fail-over internet to streaming meetings, cloud services, VoIP and a lot more,” she says.

 Remember the Basics

-The ASCII members also remind MSPs who offer business continuity solutions to assist their clients to create practical plans for getting back to work after a disaster, disruption or outage.
+The ASCII members also remind MSPs who offer business continuity solutions to assist their clients in creating practical plans for getting back to work after a disaster, disruption or outage.

 “Everyone overlooks the simple or taken-for-granted items, like power,” Sizer says.
 “Of course, we have a UPS – but how long will it keep things running during an outage?
 Businesses also assume water, gas, and other general utilities will work.
-When you build a continuity plan, you have to assume you may not have them.
+When you build a continuity plan, you must assume you may not have them.
 Also, ask, what’s our fallback location if you can’t use your space?
 Is it work from home, and do you have equipment for that?
 You keep asking questions like those until you have answers and plans.”

 Rojas adds, “I find that clients assume their employees have a computer at home that can handle a commercial workload and that it will be available for business use in an emergency.
 They fail to consider that a spouse or child may also need that computer for their work or schooling and then have to scramble to get a computer to that employee.
 Computers are a relatively small investment, so having several spares ready to deploy is well within any business’s capabilities and a valuable investment.”